bwblock/scikit-learn-NLP-template/README.md

-NLP Email Text Classifier
+Working Examples and Templates for Machine Learning using Python + SKlearn
 =========================

-Machine Learning (ML) implementation of Natural Language Processing (NLP) using scikit-learn Naive Bayes algorithm and NLTK
+Includes implementation of Natural Language Processing (NLP) using NLTK